 Whilst flicking through Joy’s cookbook, I noticed a recipe for Texas sheet cake; as soon as I saw the word ‘birthday’ in the descriptive paragraph above the recipe (combined with my belief that anything Joy bakes must taste heavenly), I was sold.

-I went with brownie batter because it’s pretty much as close to chocolate frosting you can get with a batter, and because it’s so freakin delicious.
+But I wanted to make it extraaaaaaa decadent; so I went with a brownie batter frosting because it’s pretty much as close to chocolate frosting you can get with a batter, and because it’s so so delicious.

 – The Texas sheet cake recipe is from the Joy the Baker Cookbook – I only slightly adapted it by reducing the sugar by 1/2 cup, because I was like “ummm, I’m going to be pouring brownie batter all over this cake, maybe I should make it a little less sweet…”

 – The eggs should be safe to eat by the time you’ve finished with the batter – they’re tempered by the butter-chocolate mixture, and then heated again in the saucepan.
 If you’re still anxious about it though, once you’ve poured the batter on top of the cake, just pop that pan back into the oven for a further 5 minutes at 350 degrees F (180 degrees C).

 -If you’re still put off by the egg thing, substitute them for 3 tbsp cornstarch/arrowroot and increase the milk to 4 tbsp (skip the steps which involve tempering, and heating the batter for 5 minutes )

 -The chocolate chips are completely optional, I think I would have preferred it if I’d put pecans on top, like in JTB’s recipe, instead to be honest!

 - 1 cup (250 ml) brewed coffee (or warm water)